pyecharts/pyecharts/docs/en-us/prepare.md

 env.render_chart_to_file(line, path='line.html')
 ```

-This example use the only one engine object to render multiple charts.
+This example uses the only one engine object to render multiple charts.

 ### Pandas & Numpy examples